 It did not take long, as in the 59th minute Alejandro Gomez cross was met by an unmarked Josip Iličić as the Bosnian slotted the ball past Alisson to give the Visitors a well deserved lead.

-With the Reds already losing the grip of the game, Klopp finally made 4 changes as Jota, Roberto Firmino, Andrew Robertson and Fabinho replaced Origi, Salah, Tsimikas and Georginio Wijnaldum in the 61st minute.
+With the Reds already losing the grip of the game, Klopp finally made 4 changes as Diogo Jota, Roberto Firmino, Andrew Robertson and Fabinho replaced Divock Origi, Mohamed Salah, Konstantinos Tsimikas and Georginio Wijnaldum in the 61st minute.

 Shockingly, Curtis Jones and (worse of all) Neco Williams continued.

 The Visitors made it 0-2 in the 64th minute as Robin Gosens struck the ball into the left corner of the net following a well directed headed pass from Hans Hateboer.

 The Match by then was all wrapped up and the Reds still could not manage a single shot on target in what turned out to be an forgettable night marred with poor selection and lackadaisical performance as Atalanta BC held on to a 0-2 win.

 Worryingly for the Reds, they could not manage a single shot on target in the entire game.

 Alisson – 6: Could do nothing with either of the Goals.
 Made a brilliant save to deny Robin Gosens in the First Half as the warning signs were already clear which Klopp failed to heed!